 Music from North Eastern England: (7) The Pitman's Poet, Alan Price, Unthanks, Whisky Priests and High Level Ranters

-Salut!
-Live wishes readers as happy a new year as Covid and Brexit permit and thanks you heartily for taking the trouble to visit the site in such large numbers ...
+When this item first appeared on New Year's Day 2021, Salut!
+Live wished readers as happy a new year as Covid and Brexit permit and thanks you heartily for taking the trouble to visit the site in such large numbers ... it's pretty much the same for 2022.

 Six seemed a perfectly good number on which to end Salut!
 Live's series on Music from North Eastern England.